 January: Awarded a research grant from the AEJMC Law & Policy Division

-October: Published a solo-authored paper, "Internet governance for whom?
+October: Published a paper, "Internet governance for whom?
 Civil society, representation, and digital rights", in the conference proceedings of the AoIR Selected Papers of Internet Research

 August: Began the PhD program at USC Annenberg